magore/esp8266_ili9341/README.md

    * web
      * web.c
      * web.h
-        * Small Web server with FAT filesystem SD CARD support
+        * Web server with FAT filesystem SD CARD support
+		* Served files can be ANY SIZE!
+        * CGI files can have an extension of: html,htm,text,txt,cgi
+		  * Only tokens of the form @_cgitoken_@ are replaced by the rewrite function
+            * @see rewrite_cgi_token() in web.c
+		* CGI results can be ANY SIZE
+		* Uses yield function to continue background tasks while serving requests

    * yield
      * README.txt